szubtsovskiy/elm-todolist-dnd/README.md

 This is a simple Elm application allowing to add items to a todo list and reorder them by dragging them over other items and dropping.

-Items are saved in the browser's local storage.
-Saving and fetching stuff is implemented as separate module to easily replace storage facility with something else.

 [Demo on Heroku] (https://elm-todolist-dnd.herokuapp.com)

 ### Requirements